Incredible sites–Inspiring presentations–

 Dome of the Rock, Temple Mount, Mount Moriah – Extremely sacred site!
 Today: Muslim mosque held sacred by the Muslims.
 Herod’s, Solomon’s days: where temple to the Lord was built; David purchased this property for a future temple.
 Abraham’s day: Abraham prepared to sacrifice his son Isaac.
 The future of this holy site is certainly something to ponder, discuss, and wonder about as the world and spiritual events unfold …

 Temple Steps/Excavation site – located at the south end of the temple mount.
-Walk on actual steps which led to Solomon’s Temple and which were commonly traversed by the people of Jesus’ day.
+Walk on actual steps which led to Herod’s Temple and which were commonly traversed by the people of Jesus’ day.
 Excavations of ritual baths, etc. Walk along the top of the old city walls, if you wish.

 King David’s Citadel – Also Built by Herod the Great.
 The only part of the walls of Jerusalem to remain standing after Titus and the Roman army destroyed the city in A.D.
 70. Spectacular evening sound and light show rehearsing the history of the many occupations of this magnificent city.